 Humoresque and Fugue in B flat major - (2012)

-lilt of 6/8 can be infectious.
+The lilt of 6/8 can be infectious.
 Here triads as arpeggios trade hands, and a single-voiced texture alternates with three-part statements.

-pages, circa 3' 20" - an MP3 demo is here:
+4 pages, circa 3' 20" - an MP3 demo is here:

 The score is available as a free PDF download, though any major commercial performance or recording of the work is prohibited without prior arrangement with the composer.
 Click on the graphic below for this piano score.

 Humoresque and Fugue in B flat major